avito-tech/avito-android/docs/content/docs/test/Toast.md

 [android.widget.Toast](https://developer.android.com/reference/android/widget/Toast)

 {{< hint warning>}}
-Testing toasts reliably is a hard task because some other toast can show up and yours will be queued.
+Testing toasts is a hard because other toasts can show up and yours will be queued.
 We hack app with proxy object to mitigate this.
 {{< /hint >}}